Brisket: Method of cooking

 Dutch cuts of beef including the brisket.

 Italian cuts of beef.
 An example of cut scheme without brisket.

 Briskets can be cooked in many ways, including baking, boiling and roasting.
-Basting of the meat is often done during the cooking.
-This normally tough cut of meat, due to the collagen fibers that make up the significant connective tissue in the cut, is tenderized when the collagen gelatinises, resulting in a more tender brisket.
-The fat cap, which is often left attached to the brisket, helps to keep the meat from drying during the prolonged cooking necessary to break down the connective tissue in the meat.
-Water is necessary for the conversion of collagen to gelatine, which is the hydrolysis product of collagen.
+It is often basted during cooking.
+This cut of meat starts out tough because of the collagen fibers that make up the significant connective tissue.
+Long cooking tenderizes it as the collagen gelatinises.
+The fat cap, which is often left attached, helps to keep the meat from drying during prolonged cooking.

-Popular methods in the United States include rubbing with a spice rub or marinating the meat, and then cooking slowly over indirect heat from charcoal or wood.
+Popular cooking methods in the United States include rubbing with a spice rub or marinating the meat, and then cooking slowly over indirect heat from charcoal or wood.
 This is a form of smoking the meat.
 A hardwood, such as oak, pecan, hickory or mesquite is sometimes added, alone or in combination with other hardwoods, to the main heat source.
 Sometimes, they make up all of the heat sources, with chefs often prizing characteristics of certain woods.
 The smoke from the woods and from burnt dripping juices further enhances the flavor.
 The finished meat is a variety of barbecue.
 Smoked brisket done this way is popular in Texas barbecue.
 Once finished, pieces of brisket can be returned to the smoker to make burnt ends.
 Burnt ends are most popular in Kansas City-style barbecue, where they are traditionally served open-faced on white bread.
 The traditional New England boiled dinner features brisket as a main-course option.

-In the United States, the whole boneless brisket, based on the Institutional Meat Purchase Specifications (IMPS), as promulgated by the United States Department of Agriculture (USDA), has the meat-cutting classification IMPS 120.
-The North American Meat Processors Association publishes a photographic version of IMPS called the Meat Buyer's Guide.
+In the United States, the whole boneless brisket is defined as IMPS 120.
 The brisket muscles are sometimes separated for retail cutting: the lean "first cut" or "flat cut" is the deep pectoral, while the fattier "second cut", "point", "fat end", or "triangular cut" is the superficial pectoral.
 For food service use, they are IMPS 120A and 120B, respectively.